Should You Avoid Probate?

 · Transfer on death deed

 In Oklahoma, if you own an interest in land, you may transfer this land by signing a transfer on death deed and filing the deed in the office of the county clerk of the county where the land is located.
 If you do this, the property will be transferred to another person at the moment of your death.
 However, the recipient of the property has no ownership interest in the property before you die.
 At any time before your death, you may revoke a transfer on death deed.
 Click here to see the form of a transfer on death deed, that is valid in Oklahoma.
+Click here for more information on transfer on death deeds, and how to create them.

 · Contractual arrangements